Phycomyces blakesleeanus

 Phycomyces also exhibits an avoidance response, in which the growing sporangiophore avoids solid objects in its path, bending away from them without touching them, and then continuing to grow upward again.
-This is believed to result from an unidentified "avoidance gas" that is emitted by the growing zone of the sporangiophore.
+This response is believed to result from an unidentified "avoidance gas" that is emitted by the growing zone of the sporangiophore.
 This gas would concentrate in the airspace between the Phycomyces and the object.
 This higher concentration would be detected by the side of the sporangiophore's growing zone, which would grow faster, causing the sporangiophore to bend away.

-Phycomyces blakesleeanus became the primary organism of research of the Nobel laureate Max Delbrück starting in the 1950s, when Delbrück decided to switch from research on bacteriophage and bacteria to P. blakesleeanus.
+Phycomyces blakesleeanus became the primary organism of research of the Nobel laureate Max Delbrück starting in the 1950s when Delbrück decided to switch from research on bacteriophage and bacteria to P. blakesleeanus.

 A genetic linkage map was developed for P.blakesleeanus.
 This genetic map was constructed from 121 progeny of a cross between two wild type isolates and involved 134 markers.
 The markers were mostly PCR-based restriction fragment length polymorphisms.
 Zygospores are the sexual structures of P. blakesleeanus in which the diploid zygote is formed and meiosis is presumed to take place.
 The data from this cross provided supporting evidence for meiosis during zygospore development.